 First, it is important to realize that most news stories about data breaches involve third parties scraping financial data from payment systems, usually using malware.
 This means that both personal information and financial information (think credit cards numbers) are stolen in mass.

-Also keep in mind that the companies most likely to be targeted are large retail chains (like Target and Home Depot) or websites that store large amounts of user data (dating web sites, social media, etc.).
-These companies have tons of data and many points of access to that data, making them prime marks for hackers.
+It's important to keep in mind that the companies most likely targeted are large retail chains (like Target and Home Depot) or websites that store large amounts of user data (dating websites, social media, etc.) These companies have tons of data and many points of access to that data, making them prime marks for hackers.
 Most 3PLs are not even on the radar for hackers.

 Privacy Might Still be an Issue

-Still, an enterprising criminal could still get away with hundreds or thousands of customer entries—including where they lived and what they have ordered.
+Just because a hacker might not turn their attention to you, that doesn't mean you are immune from any attack.
+An enterprising criminal could still get away with hundreds or thousands of customer entries–including where they live and what they ordered.
 This would be a massive breach of consumers’ privacy.
-That information could have value on the black market, especially for spammers and other…let’s just say less than reputable business people.
+That information could have value on the black market, and it's your job to protect it.

-So, as a vendor, you should still be concerned about data security when contracting with a 3PL.
+As a vendor, you should be concerned about data security when contracting a 3PL.
 You will want to know that your customer’s data is safe and secure, at all times, so that you can guarantee their privacy when ordering.

 To that end, there are certain questions you should ask your 3PL to ensure that your customer’s data is safe.
 Granted, you cannot simply ask about their security measures.
 Sharing those measures would, itself, be a security risk.
 But there are roundabout ways that you can ask about data security without fishing for the exact details.

-- Does the 3PL follow standard procedures for upgrading software, installing patches, and keeping anti-virus and anti-malware software up-to-date?
-(Frequent updates and documented procedures signal a tighter, more secure system.)
+- Does your 3PL follow standard procedures for upgrading software, installing patches, and keeping anti-virus and anti-malware software up-to-date?
+Frequent updates and documented procedures signal a tighter, more secure system.

-- How many people at the 3PL’s facilities have access to the entire database of customer data?
-Have they had any sort of security training?
-(Few people should have access to all the data, and they should know how to keep it safe.)
+- How many people at your 3PL’s facilities have access to the entire database of customer data?

 - If credit card processing is required, is the 3PL PCI compliant?
-(This is important for any vendor who might process cards on your behalf.)
+It's important to know if any vendor will process cards on your behalf.

 Materialogic takes data security very seriously and honors the privacy of your customers.
-If you would like our answers to these questions, feel free to contact us.
+If you would like our answers to the questions listed above, feel free to contact us.